apache/incubator-edgent-website/site/docs/quarks-getting-started.md

 You can read more about building Quarks [here](https://github.com/apache/incubator-quarks/blob/master/DEVELOPMENT.md).

 You can find pre-built releases [here](https://github.com/quarks-edge/quarks/releases).
+Please note:  While Apache Quarks is undergoing incubation at The Apache Software Foundation (ASF), these pre-release builds will be hosted directly on gitub, not at Apache.

 After you build or install the Quarks package, you can set up your environment.